ohorace/Previous-Projects/README.md

 * SimpleCompiler Class - tester class, reads inputs and parses it into left and right sub problems by parenthesis
 * Parser Class - computes the answer of the equation

+**Java** - Contains 3 subcategories: CompSci 2, Data Structures and Misc.
+* *__CompSci 2 > Columbus Zoo:__* this project is a Zoo with a collection of plants and animals in different locations.
+Plants and animals can be fed, added, removed and searched.
+This project contains:
+   * Animal Class
+   * DomesticAnimal Class
+   * Plant Class
+   * WildAnimal Class
+   * Feedable Interface
+   * Plant input text file
+   * Domesticated Animal input text file
+   * Wild Animal input text file